AVR-biosecurity-bioinformatics/freyr/docs/usage.md

 ### Pipeline analysis options

-These options generally will not need to be changed by regular users. `--primer_n_trim` can be used to retain more reads from low-quality sequencing runs.
+These options generally will not need to be changed by regular users.

 | Parameter | Description | Specification | Default value |
 | --- | --- | --- | --- |